2003 Pacific typhoon season: Season summary

+The Accumulated Cyclone Energy (ACE) index for the 2003 Pacific typhoon season as calculated by Colorado State University using data from the Joint Typhoon Warning Center was 337.4 units.

 Throughout the season, sea surface temperatures within the western equatorial Pacific were above normal, including those in the South China Sea.
 Areas of convection persisted year-round in the lower latitudes, particularly around the Philippines.
 Atmospheric divergence was also prevalent in the same regions, resulting in enhanced tropical cyclogenesis east of the Philippines in 2003; the mean region of development of tropical systems during the year was more southwest than the 1971–2000 30-year average.
 In 2003, the JMA monitored 21 tropical cyclones of at least tropical storm intensity; of those, 14 reached typhoon intensity.
 Though the number of tropical storms was below average, the ratio between tropical storms and typhoons was 66% greater than normal.
 The Philippine Atmospheric, Geophysical and Astronomical Services Administration (PAGASA) monitored three additional cyclones of at least tropical storm intensity that were not monitored by the JMA.

 The season began with the formation of Tropical Storm Yanyan on January 15.
 After its dissipation five days later, no tropical cyclones of at least tropical storm intensity developed over the next two months.
 This period of inactivity ended with the formation of Typhoon Kujira in mid-April; Kujira was one of the longest lived Pacific storms on record and was the first typhoon with 1-minute sustained winds of at least 240 km/h in April since Typhoon Isa in 1997.
 Tropical activity was enhanced from May to June, and during this period the JMA monitored four tropical storms, while the PAGASA monitored a fifth storm off the eastern Philippines.
 Three of the four tropical storms monitored by the JMA approached or hit Japan, including Typhoon Soudelor, which brought heavy rainfall and wind across the Ryukyu Islands and the Korean Peninsula.